bobbingwide/oik-media/readme.txt

 New plugin, available from GitHub.

 == Changelog ==
+= 0.1.1 =
+* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #6
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.0.2
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 0.1.0 =
 * Fixed: Avoid warnings from exif_read_data #4
 * Changed: Add support to set/change image orientation